lokutech/Modern-Arabic-Prose-1/README.md

 ISBN-13: 978-0253395047

 I have rewritten this book for it to look good and be searchable.
 I have corrected many mistakes, typos on the way but I am sure there are still many to be fixed.
-That is way I am releasing it on github.
+That is why I am releasing it on github.
 I hope I can get some people to help me.

 If you just want to read and enjoy, download the pdf.
 If you want to correct or make changes, download the .docx along with the fonts to display them properly.